Wendy3123/MP2_Project/README.md

 # New-n-Improved TWITTER

-## A fun new app for social blogging
+A fun new app for social blogging

+## What we have to offer

 - connect with people/brands on a more personal level